WebComponentHelpers/ImperaJS/README.md

 # Getting Started

 Of course... new framework, new sets of names for the same things...
-So let's first get the namings right:
+So let's first get the naming right:

-- Here the clostest thing to the Redux **STORE** we call it **StateVariable**
+- Here the closest thing to the Redux **STORE** we call it **StateVariable**
 - The equivalent of a Redux **ACTION + REDUCER** we call it **StateTransition**

 So basically the state of your App is kept by **State-Variables** (which do a little bit more than just keeping the state, but we'll see), while a transition from one app state to another is implemented by **State-Transitions**, hope it makes sense so far...
-State-Variables and Transitions can be hooked to custom-elements, so that on StateVarible change, or on dispatch of a Transition, the custom-element can apply its own UI-related changes.
+State-Variables and Transitions can be hooked to custom-elements, so that on StateVariable change, or on dispatch of a Transition, the custom-element can apply its own UI-related changes.

 ## Install